henry4j/-08152014/man/questions.md

 #### 18. Hard Problems

-5. You have a large text file containing words.
-Given any two words, find the shortest distance (in terms of number of words) between them in the file.
-Can you make the searching operation in O(1) time?
-What about the space complexity for your solution?
-6. Describe an algorithm to find the smallest one million numbers in one billion numbers.
-Assume that the computer memory can hold all one billion numbers.
 7. Given a list of words, write a program to find the longest word made of other words in the list. e.g.
 INPUT: car, banana, dog, nana, walk, walker, dogwalker
 OUTPUT: dogwalker